minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Uninstall Tor hidden service

-* Ensure you are logged with user "admin", comment or remove fulcrum hidden service in torrc.
+* Ensure you are logged in with user "admin", comment or remove fulcrum hidden service in the torrc.
 Save and exit

   ```sh
   $ sudo nano /etc/tor/torrc